ikoniqoz/nitrodocs/content/reference/upgrade-guides/upgrade-2-0-to-2-1.md

 ## Rejoice

 That's it!
 All database changes are handled automatically (by 'migrations') the next time you load up the control panel.
-You are now running the latest, shiniest version of PyroCMS!
+You are now running the latest, shiniest version of NitroCMS!